-MTP8309 Empowering Community Through the Expressive Arts (3) This course focuses on the use of the expressive arts to facilitate community healing, empower voice, and support social change.
-Case studies will illustrate the use of community art and performance as a way toward empowerment and social transformation.
+MTP8303 Empowering Community Through the Expressive Arts (3) Use of the expressive arts to facilitate community healing, empower voice, and support social change.
+Case studies illustrate the use of community art, and performance as a way toward empowerment and social transformation.

-MTP8375 Professional Practicum I (1) The Professional Practicum is a series of two sequential courses totaling 3.0 units.
-Students integrate transpersonal practice into their area of professional interest.
-In Professional Practicum I students design and implement a practicum experience in a home locale that is relevant and appropriate for the area of professional concentration.
-Students will also focus on right livelihood and meaningful contribution.
+MTP8373 Professional Practicum I (1) The Professional Practicum I and II include two sequential courses totaling 3.0 units.
+Professional Practicum I supports the integration of a transpersonal practice into an area of professional interest.
+Design a practicum experience in a home locale that is relevant and appropriate for the area of professional concentration.
+Focus on right livelihood and meaningful contribution.

-MTP8376 Professional Practicum II (2) In Professional Practicum II students implement a practicum experience in a home locale that is relevant and appropriate for the area of professional concentration that was proposed in the first practicum course.
-This course will facilitate the student's professional development and help the student apply transpersonal education in this area.
+MTP8374 Professional Practicum II (2) Implement a practicum experience in a home locale relevant and appropriate for the area of professional concentration proposed in the first practicum course.
+Ground professional development and apply transpersonal learning to this area.
 The practicum can have an educational, social, political, ecological, wellness, or other focus.
-It should offer hands-on opportunities for practical work with individuals, small groups, larger groups/organizations, or the global community/ecology.
+It provides hands-on opportunities for practical work with individuals, small groups, larger groups/organizations, or the global community/ecology.
+Prerequisite: MTP8373 Professional Practicum I

-MTP8387 Ways of Knowing (3) This course explores creative, transpersonal, and collective ways of knowing.
-Students will be able to engage more flexibly with their professional life and lead others as they develop self-awareness and professionally apply skills, methods, and processes in a fully embodied, multimodal fashion.
-They will broaden their ability to access information, express themselves, and to work with others.
+MTP8387 Ways of Knowing (3) Explore creative, transpersonal, and collective ways of knowing.
+Engage more flexibly with professional life and learn to lead others as they develop self-awareness and professionally apply skills, methods, and processes in a fully embodied, multimodal fashion.
+Broaden their ability to access information, express themselves, and to work with others.

-MTP8399 Inquiry into Creative and Innovative Processes (3) This course focuses on the theories, models, and practices of creative and innovative processes using an Intuitive Inquiry approach.
-Students will immerse themselves in a personal and collective exploration of creativity and innovation through a number of lenses including: (a) the literature; (b) contemplative practices; (c) biographical (case study) accounts of people; and (d) visualization, writing, and creative exploration.
-Students will grasp a deeper appreciation of creativity as a transpersonal and natural process inherent in the world community by exploring one topic of interest in this area, as well as by observing their own creative process.
+MTP8399 Inquiry into Creative and Innovative Processes (3) Use Intuitive Inquiry to explore personal and collective themes related to creativity.
+Explore theories, models, and practices of creative and innovative processes through numerous lenses of awareness including: (a) scholarship; (b) contemplative practices; (c) biographical (case study) accounts of people; and (d) visualization, writing, and creative exploration.
+Write a final paper that addresses shifts and developments in thought processes and assumptions in a topic of interest.